oripa/oripa/README.md

 * Undo by pressing Ctrl + z or clicking right mouse button.
 * Redo by pressing Ctrl + y.
 * You can select multi-lines by Dragging.
+* After selecting lines, you can scale the selected lines by scale mode.
 * On delete-line mode, you can delete multi-lines by Dragging.
 * The folded shape can be saved as SVG.
 In the output, each face keeps the pre-creases (Auxiliary lines) on it.